abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 He thought a lot (at least I imagine he did) and he managed to devise a formal system that fits all these criteria, based on a revolutionary new idea... which is basically the same idea that is at the heart of category theory (I don't know why he never got credit for being a category theory pioneer).
 The idea is the following: The *interesting* collections, the collections that we want to talk about in the first place, are the *collections that are the source and target of functions*.

 Let's think again about the set of all sets that don't contain themselves.
 Besides being the cause of Russell paradox, this set is quite useless (unless we count causing paradoxes as useful).
-And if we dig into it, we eventually discover why: there are no functions from any other set to this set, so *we cannot get to it* from anywhere.
+And if we dig into it, we eventually discover why: there are no (interesting) functions from any other set to this set, so *we cannot get to it* from anywhere.
 And, conversely, we cannot get anywhere from it (there are no functions where it is the source either).
 This set is like a oasis at the center of the desert... or perhaps a little desert in the center of big oasis...
 Contact me if you can think of some good metaphor.

 <!--